trent234/configs/xorg/README.md

 its normally way to tiny, so this will fix that.
 in the future, find or dev a dm that runs as close to this process but with a FE

+Clean up this dir.
+I added an .xprofile copy for use with ubuntus desktop manager.
+Consolidate changes

 COREQUISITE:
 * dwm and dwmstatus are run from .xinitrc. the expectation is that running startx
   will start a WM/DE and for me its dwm. be sure its installed before running